 Toggle ItemWhat is EIL?The English as an International Language program, commonly known as “EIL,” is provided for non-native speakers of English to improve their English skills.
-The program consists of courses in the areas of Listening & Speaking, Writing, and Reading.
+The program consists of courses in the areas of listening and speaking, writing, and reading.

-Students are tested and can be recommended for two levels of courses, either Intermediate or Academic English.
+Students are tested and may be recommended for intermediate or academic English placement in the EIL program.
 Students who test and demonstrate higher English skills may move directly into GE and major courses.

 Upon completion of the EIL program, students are better prepared to be successful in their university studies as a result of improved English skills.

-Toggle ItemEIL PlacementTest results are scored, rated, and students are given EIL "placements.”
-Placements are recommended courses for which students should enroll.
-Students who are placed into Intermediate and Academic English levels of EIL are required to register and complete these EIL recommended courses.
-Because English proficiency is one of the desired outcomes of education at BYUH, the EIL placements are required to be completed before a student can continue in their General Education(GE) or major classes.
+Toggle ItemEIL PlacementThey EIL Department evaluates the ELAT test results which are then scored, rated, and students are given EIL "placements."
+Students who are placed into Intermediate and Academic English levels of EIL are required to register and complete these EIL required courses.
+Because English proficiency is one of the desired outcomes of education at BYUH, the EIL placements are required to be completed before a student can take ENGL 101, a required GE course for all students.